 Grant is showing Adam and Jamie how to fly his model airplane as part of the "airplane on a conveyor belt" myth.
 Jamie is uncomfortable:

 Jamie: I don't know if I can handle this, actually.
 We're using this particular item the way that it was intended.

 Adam loves doing a fake Nature Documentary voice-over whenever he's near the camera (i.e. the Wild Hyneman) and Jamie is in the distance.
 These are funny enough, but one time Jamie turns around in the middle of one of these and outright says "Is he doing his David Attenborough thing again?"
 Adam loses it.

 In the "Walk in a straight line blindfolded" episode:

-Adam: Ever get the feeling that you're going straight but you're really walking in circles?
-Jamie: Yeah *holds up a sign that says "Every day I have to work with him"*
+Adam: You ever work on something, and it's not going the way you want it to, and you feel like you're just...going around in circles?
+Jamie: I know exactly what you mean. *holds up a sign that says "Every day I have to work with him"*

 At the end of the opening segment, Jamie holds up a sign that says "Bye" then walks away, and Adam doesn't notice and just keeps talking.

 At the end of the episode, the roles are reversed; Jamie's blindfolded and Adam's holding up the signs.
 As Jamie starts talking, Adam holds up a sign saying "Here we go...", and when Jamie starts lamenting on the fact that they couldn't figure out why the myth was confirmed, Adam's sign reads "Always complaining".

 The simple fact that the episode ends with two grown men lost in the woods with big plastic buckets on their heads.
 Apparently this is an actual inclement weather simulation tactic used by professionals.